hsayed21/json-i18n-key/README.md

 - **Search Keys and Values**: Search for keys or values that contain a specific string.
 - **Suggest Existing Keys for Reuse**: When adding a new translation key, the extension will suggest existing keys for reuse to avoid redundancy.
 - **Cleanup Unused Translation Keys**: Detect and clean up unused translation keys automatically.
+- **Diagnostics and Quick Fixes**: Automatically detect missing translation keys in your code and provide quick fixes to add them.

 ## How to Use